 Associate Research Scientist

-I study climate forcings (things that affect the planet's energy balance) and feedbacks (processes that speed up or slow down warming).
+At Columbia, I studied climate forcings (things that affect the planet's energy balance) and feedbacks (processes that speed up or slow down warming).
 Our work here has shown that observational estimates of the Earth's sensitivity to greenhouse gases are probably biased low: assuming climate changes will be small is not a very good idea.
 We've also shown that human influences are already apparent in global drought patterns, cloud cover, and in the timing and amount of regional rainfall.

 Lawrence Livermore National Laboratory